The Legal Concerns of Subleasing a New York Apartment

 “The risk [of subleasing] is that you step into the shoes of the landlord,” says Schwartz.
 “If you have a good subtenant who pays the rent and follows the rules, you’re fine.
 But if not, you have an issue.”

-For more information on this area of law, see our overview of landlord-tenant law or reach out to a reputable real estate attorney.
+For more information on this area of law, see our overview of landlord-tenant law or use the Super Lawyers directory to find a reputable real estate attorney in your area.

 What do I do next?